leandro/cardinality-br/README.md

 [![Build Status](https://travis-ci.org/leandro/cardinality-br.svg?branch=master)](https://travis-ci.org/leandro/cardinality-br)
 [![Code Climate](https://codeclimate.com/github/leandro/cardinality-br.svg)](https://codeclimate.com/github/leandro/cardinality-br)

 This gem has the simple purpose of expressing a number or currency in its cardinal form in the brazilian language.
+This gem was inspired by [tapajos/brazilian-rails](https://github.com/tapajos/brazilian-rails)'s _brnumeros_ lib, with some changes to its interface and small improvements.

 ## Installation